javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 We can easily grasp the concept of a "variable" if we imagine it as a "box" for data, with a uniquely-named sticker on it.

-For instance, the variable `message` can be imagined as a box labelled `"message"` with the value `"Hello!"` in it:
+For instance, the variable `message` can be imagined as a box labeled `"message"` with the value `"Hello!"` in it:

 ![](variable.png)